-Samantha Cass, A solicitor with Palmers who specialises in employment tribunal matters, said: “Part-time workers have the right not to be treated less favourably than a full time worker doing the same or similar work, regarding their terms of employment.
+Samantha Randall, A solicitor with Palmers who specialises in employment tribunal matters, said: “Part-time workers have the right not to be treated less favourably than a full time worker doing the same or similar work, regarding their terms of employment.

 “This means that the selection process for promotion or, conversely, redundancy, should be the same as the criteria for full time workers.

 “With the abolition of employment tribunal fees, it has become far easier to bring claims than in the previous five years, so employees who feel they have been unfairly dealt with, have easier access to the courts.

 “It is therefore vital that any employer who needs to downsize their workforce seeks legal advice to ensure that the selection process is equitable.